 - Citi Private Pass.
 Citi customers get special access to purchase presale tickets and VIP packages to events such as concerts, sporting events, dining experiences, and complimentary movie screenings.

-- Citi Price Rewind.
+- Citi® Price Rewind.
 If you notice a price drop on the big-ticket item you just bought, Citi may have already refunded you the difference.
-Citi Price Rewind will look for a lower price on any registered items you purchase for 60 days.
-If the system finds a lower price, you may be refunded the difference.
+Citi® Price Rewind will look for a lower price on any registered items you purchase for 60 days.
+If the system finds a lower price, you may be refunded the difference up to $200 per item, and up to $1,000 per year.
+Terms apply.

 - Chip-enabled card.
 Just one warning: this is a chip and signature card (and not a chip and pin card).
 While that should be fine for all of your spending in America, it might make using the card overseas a bit more difficult when only chip-and-pin is accepted.